lcy-seso/LearningNotes/paper_notes/DL_workload_optimization/DeepCPU.md

     - moves computation to where weights are stored to maximize data reuse across multiple steps of RNN execution.
     - This idea seems to be similar to [[1](#References)].
 1. other techniques, MM fusion, reuse-aware parallelism decision.

-## Takeaways

-1. I learned the concepts of the Roofline model and data reuse.
-    > _**Data reuse at a particular level of the memory hierarchy is a measure of the number of computational ops that can be executed per data load/store at that level of the memory hierarchy.**_

-1. GEMM works poorly for small MMs.
-[This work](https://github.com/lcy-seso/LearningNotes/blob/master/paper_notes/DL_workload_optimization/Optimizing_RNN_performance/Optimizing_RNN_performance.md#investigating-performance-of-gpu-blas-libraries) also makes the same claim, and in most cases, no one hopes to implement GEMM himself, so we need MM fusion.
-1. A methodology for optimization work
-    1. An important start of optimization is to define a concise search space.
-    1. Reduce the search space.
-1. Some facts:
-    1. partition/merge/in-place memory access seems to be useful semantics to be supported at the back-end.
-    1. The computation of RNN is dominated by MMs.
-    1. RNN's computation is intrinsically sequential, but if we split the computation into more fine-grained granularities (no details are defined at the moment), or stack more RNN cells, there is still a large space for parallelism execution.
-And, parallelism boots compute capacity but may also increase data movement.
-This is a soft scheduling space.

 # References